 When a domain cannot proceed for lack of a page or node, the I/O is initiated, if necessary, and then the domain is placed on one of 2n I/O queues.
 This is an array of tunable size.
 A hash of the CDA (coded disk address) is used as an index into this array.
 The reason it may be unnecessary to initiate I/O is that such I/O has already been initiated perhaps by some other domain.
 We really don’t want two copies of the same page in RAM.
 When an I/O operation finishes for a page-in operation the members of the assigned I/O queue are all moved to the CPU queue.

 Each device accessed via a key has its own device queue.
-It is probably really bad form for that queue to have two members.
+It is probably really bad form for that queue to have two members, but it is not the kernel’s fault.
 A queue member is waiting for the device to finish something.

 Each KWait kernel object has its own queue of waiters.